phosphor-icons/web/README.md

 <i class="ph ph-sunglasses"></i>
 ```

+> [!WARNING]
-> **NOTE:** Though assets will be cached for subsequent loads, this will bring in around 3MB of fonts and CSS, and may have impact on page load speed.
+> Though assets will be cached for subsequent loads, this will bring in around 3MB of fonts and CSS, and may have impact on page load speed.

 ### Modules